Walker allows 1 hit in 7 innings, Mets walk past Cards 4-1 | Taiwan News | 2021/05/07

-ST. LOUIS (AP) — Taijuan Walker allowed one hit in seven innings, the Mets scored three runs on bases-loaded walks and beat the St. Louis Cardinals 4-1 on Thursday.
+ST. LOUIS (AP) — Taijuan Walker allowed one hit in seven innings and the Mets scored three runs on bases-loaded walks to beat the St. Louis Cardinals 4-1 on Thursday.

 Walker (2-1) struck out eight and walked none as the Mets salvaged a split after dropping the first two of the four-game series in St. Louis.
 New York won despite leaving 17 runners on base.